ChafikHadjAbdouRazack/ChafikHadjAbdouRazack/README.md

-# Hi there, I'm Chafik Hadj Abdou Razack! 👋
+# Hi there, I'm Chafik! 👋

 I'm a passionate software developer with a keen interest in building impactful applications and continuously learning new technologies.
 Welcome to my GitHub profile!